Lone Working Policy and Procedures

 - Formal auditing

+Policies must follow a standard format to ensure consistency.
 Your business may already have a standard policy template so you won’t have to start from scratch.
-Here are a few things to remember when creating your lone working policy:
+Here are a few things to remember when creating a lone working policy:

 - The style should match other policies within your organisation